 The Company generally maintains cash balances in various accounts at one financial institution in the Midwest.
-During 2013 and as of December 31, 2013, the Company maintained cash in non-interest bearing accounts at two financial institutions while transitioning its accounts from one financial institution to another financial institution.
-At December 31, 2013, cash accounts are insured by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000 per institution and per depositor.
-The Company's cash balances exceeded the FDIC maximum insured amounts.
-At December 31, 2012, the Company had no uninsured cash balances.
+As of December 31, 2014 and 2013, the Company maintained cash in a non-interest bearing account at a financial institution.
+At December 31, 2014 and 2013, cash accounts were insured by the Federal Deposit Insurance Corporation (FDIC) up to \$250,000 per institution and per depositor.
+The Company's cash balances exceeded the FDIC maximum insured amounts in both 2014 and 2013.